hector12free/space-app-2019/README.md

 Note: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

 # TODOs
-- [ ] add collision sound effects: among satellite, collector and the space junk
 - [ ] add multiple satellites
 - [ ] refractor: rename "collector" to "starShip"?
 - [ ] improve on starShip movement, make it (accelerate/decelerate) smoothly
 - [ ] make starShip change movement direction (making turns, like a shark eating fishes)
+- [ ] add title in home page
+- [ ] add game over score in game over page
+- [ ] enhancement: hover the buttons and score text over the game play scene directly, maybe with a semitransparent panel background

 ## Milestones
 * make space junks move in different directions with satellite in the centre of the map
 - [ ] make space junks move in different directions
 - [ ] satellite in the centre of the map

+* add sound effects
+- [ ] add collision sound effects: among satellite, collector and the space junk
+- [ ] add a great background music for the game

+* update this document - README.md
+- [ ] add presentation file
+- [ ] add background intro and our story
+- [ ] add some nice photos & screenshots

 # Reference
 * https://2019.spaceappschallenge.org/challenges/